Maheshkrsaw/Minor-project-/README.md

 This project is licensed under the MIT License. 📄 See the LICENSE file for more details.

 📧 Contact
-For any inquiries or support, please reach out to the project maintainers at vatshayan.sonkar@gmail.com. 📬
+For any inquiries or support, please reach out to me at:

+Instagram: itsmahesh_01

+Twitter: kumarMahesh9304

+Facebook: Mahesh Kumar

+Email: maheshkumar9304631853@gmail.com

 Happy coding! 💻✨